referefz/HTB-Writeups/Poison.md

 Since the FreeBSD version of `unzip` was being stubborn with password inline parameters, I decided to exfiltrate the file to my Kali machine💀

-On the Poison machine, I started a simple Python web server after knowing the Python version:
+On the Poison machine, I started a simple Python web server on port `8888` after knowing the Python version:
 ```Shell
 charix@Poison:~ % python -m SimpleHTTPServer 8888
 ```
 ![.](https://github.com/referefz/HTB-Writeups/blob/main/images/Poison/12-simple-server.png)

-Now, on my Kali browser, let's navigate to `http://10.129.1.254:8888`, click on `secret.zip`, and downloaded it directly.
+Now, on our Kali browser, let's navigate to `http://10.129.1.254:8888`, click on `secret.zip`, and downloaded it directly.

 ![.](https://github.com/referefz/HTB-Writeups/blob/main/images/Poison/13-simple-client.png)